 Private Room: Have your own room, subject to availability, for a supplemental cost of $525.
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.

 Our trip begins with a welcome drink on Day 1.
 We recommend you arrive in Turin by 3 p.m. so that you can settle into your accommodations and meet your guide and group in time for drinks and dinner.
 Our trip concludes the morning of Day 7.
 If leaving the Langhe region directly following the end of this trip, we recommend departing any time that day.
 We’ll offer a transfer back to Turin or Alba for those who want it.
-If you’d like to extend your trip, we’d be more than happy to provide suggestions for things to do in the city on your own.

 Our pace will generally be relaxed, but travelers should feel comfortable walking two to four miles over the course of each day, climbing stairs, and remaining on their feet for long periods of time.
 Travelers should be prepared to walk on both flat and uneven ground, and to roll up their sleeves and participate in several cooking workshops.
 Please keep in mind we’ll embark on a two-hour truffle hunt, which will entail walking in the woods on uneven, hilly, trail-less terrain.